slatedocs/slate/source/includes/api/_api.md

 ## Authorization

-Sensum Emotion AI uses a combination of an API Key and AWS Signature v4 signing to authorise access to the API.
+Sensum Emotion AI uses a combination of an API Key and AWS Signature v4 signing to authorize access to the API.
 You can register a new API Key by contacting us.

 Sensum Emotion AI expects each call to contain the following headers to gain access: